EddieHubCommunity/HealthCheck/README.md

    b.
 In your GitHub OAuth app, GitHub will generate the `client id` and `client secret`, add these to your the `.env` file

-10. Run the project with one of these
+9. Run the project with one of these

    a.
-Locally `npm run dev`
+If you have Postgres installed, you can run the app locally `npm run dev` OR
    b.
-Docker compose `docker compose -f docker-compose.local.yaml up -d`
+If you don't have Postgres installed, you can use Docker Compose to run the database and the app `docker compose -f docker-compose.yaml up -d`, after the containers are ready, run the command `npm run db:migrate:dev`